 - International post-secondary transcripts must be submitted as official course-by-course evaluations through an approved evaluating agency.
 A course-by-course evaluation is required for all international transcripts even if the transcript is already in English.

-A list of approved evaluation agencies can be found here under the "Current Members" section.
+A list of approved evaluation agencies can be found on the National Association of Credential Evaluation Services website under the "Current Members" section.